Traditional Chinese Medicine Treatment for Constipation

 There are many factors that can cause constipation such as low-fiber diet, changes in life, lack of exercise, irritable bowel syndrome, abuse of laxatives and medications.
 Constipation is a side effect of many drugs including high calcium antacids, antispasmodics, antidepressants, sedatives, bismuth salts, iron supplements, diuretics, anticholinergics, calcium-channel blockers and anticonvulsants.
 Generally speaking, you may be constipated if you have fewer than three bowel movements a week, passing hard and dry stools, pain during bowel movements.

 Traditional Chinese Medicine suggests that constipation can be caused by reduction in the flow of qi, an excess of cold or heat in the body.
-Long term persistent constipation must be examined by doctor to ensure that there is no underlying disease or disorder that is the cause.
-Once other factors have been eliminated, patient can pursue Traditional Chinese Medicine as an alternative treatment.
+Long term persistent constipation must be examined by doctor to ensure that there is no underlying disease or disorder.
+Once other factors have been eliminated, patient can pursue Chinese medicine as an alternative treatment.

 Chinese Herbs for Constipation